Sally Hemings: Eston's descendants

 Eston's sons also enlisted in the Union Army, both as white men from Madison, Wisconsin.
 His first son John Wayles Jefferson had red hair and gray eyes like his grandfather Jefferson.
 By the 1850s, John Jefferson in his twenties was the proprietor of the American Hotel in Madison.
 At one time he operated it with his younger brother Beverley.
 He was commissioned as a Union officer during the Civil War, during which he was promoted to the rank of Colonel and served at the Battle of Vicksburg.
 He wrote letters about the war to the newspaper in Madison for publication.
 After the war, John Jefferson returned to Wisconsin, where he frequently wrote for newspapers and published accounts about his war experiences.
 He later moved to Memphis, Tennessee, where he became a successful and wealthy cotton broker.
 He never married or had known children,Lewis, Jan.
 Sally Hemings and Thomas Jefferson: History, Memory, and Civic Culture.
 University of Virginia Press (1999), p.
 169. and left a sizeable estate.

-Eston's second son, Beverley Jefferson, also served in the regular Union Army.
+Eston's second son, Beverley Jefferson, also served in the regular Union Army, as a white man.
 After operating the American Hotel with his brother John, he later separately operated the Capital Hotel.
 He also built a successful horse-drawn "omnibus" business.
 He and his wife Anna M. Smith had five sons, three of whom reached the professional class as a physician, attorney, and manager in the railroad industry.
 According to his 1908 obituary, Beverley Jefferson was "a likeable character at the Wisconsin capital and a familiar of statesmen for half a century".
 His friend Augustus J. Munson wrote, "Beverley Jefferson['s] death deserves more than a passing notice, as he was a grandson of Thomas Jefferson ....
 [He] was one of God's noblemen – gentle, kind, courteous, charitable."
 Beverley and Anna's great-grandson John Weeks Jefferson is the Eston Hemings descendant whose DNA was tested in 1998; it matched the Y-chromosome of the Thomas Jefferson male line.

 There are known male-line descendants of Eston Hemings Jefferson, and known female-line descendants of Madison Hemings' three daughters: Sarah, Harriet, and Ellen.